pminina01/readthedocs/Configuration-file.md

 Note that NLog config file is case-insensitive when not using namespaces and is case-sensitive when you use them.
 Intellisense only works with case-sensitive configurations.

-Configuration elements You can use the following elements as children to \<nlog />.
+Configuration elements You can use the following elements as children to `<nlog />`.
 The first two elements from the list are required to be present in all NLog configuration files, the remaining ones are optional and can be useful in advanced scenarios.
- * \<targets /> – defines log targets/outputs
+ * `<targets />` – defines log targets/outputs
- * \<rules /> – defines log routing rules
+ * `<rules />` – defines log routing rules
- * \<extensions /> – loads NLog extensions from the *.dll file
+ * `<extensions />` – loads NLog extensions from the *.dll file
- * \<include /> – includes external configuration file
+ * `<include />`– includes external configuration file
- * \<variable /> – sets the value of a configuration variable
+ * `<variable />` – sets the value of a configuration variable

 <a name="targets" />
 ##Targets
 The \<targets /> section defines log [Targets](Targets).
 Each target is represented by a <target /> element.
 There are two attributes required for each target:
- * name – target name
+ * `name` – target name
- * type – target type – such as "File", "Database", "Mail".
-When using namespaces this attribute is named xsi:type.
+ * `type` – target type – such as "File", "Database", "Mail".
+When using namespaces this attribute is named `xsi:type`.

 In addition to these attributes, targets usually accept other parameters, which impact the way diagnostic traces are written.
 Each target has a different set of parameters, they are described in detail on project’s homepage and they are context-sensitive.
 Intellisense is also available in Visual Studio.

-For example – the [File target](File Target) accepts the fileName parameter which defines output file name and the [Console target](Console Target) has the error parameter which determines whether the diagnostic traces are written to standard error (stderr) instead of standard output (stdout) of the process.
+For example – the [File target](File Target) accepts the `fileName` parameter which defines output file name and the [Console target](Console Target) has the `error` parameter which determines whether the diagnostic traces are written to standard error (stderr) instead of standard output (stdout) of the process.

-This example demonstrates a \<targets /> section which defines multiple targets: two files, one network target and OutputDebugString target:
+This example demonstrates a `<targets />` section which defines multiple targets: two files, one network target and OutputDebugString target:
 ```xml
 <targets>
   <target name="f1" xsi:type="File" fileName="file1.txt"/>